To help viewers receive KNWA & KFTA, we have answered a few frequently asked questions below.

 I can no longer get channel 51 with my antenna.

-In the meantime, you can view and follow our KNWA news content on our website and on our various station apps.
+We recently upgraded our signal in February of 2020, and ask that you rescan.
+This tower is located in Garfield Arkansas and it might help if you point your antenna in that direction.
+Also, depending on your antenna it might help upgraded to an attic or roof-mounted antenna.
+If you are still unable to see us, please fill out the form below or, you can view and follow our KNWA news content on our website and on our various station apps.
 You can also watch KNWA on streaming services such as YouTube TV.
 If you currently receive our 24.2 channel it is a simulcast of our 51.1 KNWA signal.

 We have two tower locations that carry both KNWA & KFTA on the secondary channel.
 If you receive one of the two channels you will be able to get both Fox and NBC channels and shouldn’t worry about the other frequency.